xp-runners/reference/README.md

 Commands
 --------
-The following commands are builtin:
+The following commands are built in:

 * **version** - Displays version and exits - *also `-v`*
 * **eval {code}** - Evaluates code - *also `-e {code}`*